Dalmatian Italians: Roman Dalmatia and the Middle Ages

-Roman Dalmatia was fully Latinized by 476 AD when the Western Roman Empire disappeared During the Barbarian Invasions, Avars allied with certain Slavic tribes, invaded and plundered Byzantine Illyria.
-This eventually led to the settlement of different Slavic tribes in the Balkans.
-The original Roman population endured within the coastal cities and in the inhospitable Dinaric Alps.
+Roman Dalmatia was fully Latinized by 476 AD when the Western Roman Empire disappeared.
+In the Early Middle Ages, the territory of the Byzantine province of Dalmatia reached in the North up to the river Sava, and was part of the Praetorian prefecture of Illyricum.
+In the middle of the 6th and the beginning of the 7th century began the Slavic migrations to the Balkans, which caused the Romance-speaking population, descendants of Romans and Illyrians (speaking Dalmatian), to flee to the coast and islands.
+The hinterland, semi-depopulated by the Barbarian Invasions, Slavic tribes settled.
 The Dalmatian cities retained their Romanic culture and language in cities such as Zadar, Split and Dubrovnik.
 Their own Vulgar Latin, developed into Dalmatian, a now extinct Romance language.
 These coastal cities (politically part of the Byzantine Empire) maintained political, cultural and economic links with Italy, through the Adriatic Sea.
 On the other side communications with the mainland were difficult because of the Dinaric Alps.
 Due to the sharp orography of Dalmatia, even communications between the different Dalmatian cities, occurred mainly through the sea.
 This helped Dalmatian cities to develop a unique Romance culture, despite the mostly Slavicized mainland.

 In 997 AD the Venetian Doge Pietro Orseolo II, following repeated complaints by the Dalmatian city-states, commanded the Venetian fleet that attacked the Narentine pirates.
 On the Ascension Day in 998, Pietro Orseolo assumed the title of "Dux Dalmatianorum" (Duke of the Dalmatians), associating it with his son Giovanni Orseolo.
 This was the beginning of the Venetian influence in Dalmatia, however, while Venetian influence could always be felt, actual political rule over the province often changed hands between Venice and other regional powers, namely the Byzantine Empire, the Kingdom of Croatia, and the Kingdom of Hungary.
 The Venetians could afford to concede relatively generous terms because their own principal aims was not the control of the territory sought by Hungary, but the economic suppression of any potential commercial competitors on the eastern Adriatic.
 This aim brought on the necessity of enforced economic stagnation for the Dalmatian city-states, while the Hungarian feudal system promised greater political and commercial autonomy.